Sign up to our newsletter to get the latest on living wage and income

 Minimum wage

-The national minimum wage exclude farm workers in Burkina Faso, who are paid by work days.
-The estimated minimum wage for these workers is 46,799 West African CFA franc (71 EUR) per month[1], the equivalent of 1,918 West African CFA franc (3 EUR) per 8-hour day of work multiplied by 24.4.
-It is common for employers to pay their employees less than minimum wage.
-Many workers supplement their income through subsistence agriculture, the informal sector, or extended family.
+The national minimum wage in Burkina Faso is 45,000 West African CFA Franc (67 EUR) per month, which was implemented on July 1st, 2023[1].
+This government-mandated minimum wgae is less than the poverty income level and does not apply to subsistence agriculture or other informal occupations.
+Additionally, it is common for employers to pay their employees less than minimum wage.
+Many workers supplement their income through subsistence agriculture, the informal sector, or extended family.[2]

 Living Income